haganbt/pepp/README.md

 If Node.js is not installed, install it from https://nodejs.org/.
 Once complete, check by running ```node -v``` from a terminal window to show the install version.

+Make sure you have Git installed.
+This will allow easy syncing to update the source code.
+Download and install Git from https://git-scm.com/.

 Clone the repo:

 ```git clone https://github.com/haganbt/pepp.git```